-The effective date for new, permanent employees is determined based on the following:
+The effective date for new permanent employees is determined based on the following:

-• The effective date of coverage is the first day of the month following the date of employment or the first day of the second month.
-For example, if the date of employment is October 12, coverage may begin November 1 or December 1.
+• The effective date of coverage is the first day of the month following the date of eligibility or employment.
+For example, if the date of employment is October 12, coverage shall begin November 1.
 Eligible dependents must be enrolled with the same effective date as the employee, unless there is a qualifying event.